 The A1 Halloween Whopper, a burger in a black bun, is the American version of a similar item sold in Burger King’s Japanese locations.
 The company indicates that the black bun of this burger comes from having A1 steak sauce baked in.
 But it’s clear to at least one medical professional that that deep color didn’t come just from A1, but rather, from food coloring—and a lot of it.
 The dye used on the bun of the Black Whopper travels through your system, emerging with a jaunty green hue.
 Luckily, this spooky side effect, much like the A1 Halloween Whopper that produces it, exists only on a temporary basis.

-1. BK has a Special Crown Gold Card Available Only to Celebrities
+1. Burger King has a Special Crown Gold Card Available Only to Celebrities

 Ahhh, the perks of being famous: private jets, deluxe hotel suites, personal assistants to cater to your every whim.
 But there’s one perk that a small subset of the rich and famous enjoy that you may not have anticipated: unlimited free Burger King food.